Sitecore/xmcloud-starter-js/README.md

 # XM Cloud Front End Application Starter Kits

-This repository contains the Next.js Starter Kit, and the SPA Starters monorepo (which includes a Node Proxy Application and and SPA starter apps) for Sitecore XM Cloud Development.
+This repository contains the Next.js Starter Kits, and the SPA Starters monorepo (which includes a Node Proxy Application and and SPA starter apps) for Sitecore XM Cloud Development.
 It is intended to get developers up and running quickly with a new front end project that is integrated with Sitecore XM Cloud.

 ## GitHub Template